Professor Fabio Cuzzolin (pronounced: 'Kootzoleen') was born in Jesolo, Italy.

 He was keynote an invited speaker at several international conferences and workshops.

-Fabio is a member of IEEE, the British Machine Vision Association, the Society for Imprecise Probabilities and Their Applications, and a three-term member of the
+Fabio is a member of the Society for Imprecise Probabilities and Their Applications, a four-term member of the

 Board of Directors of the Belief Functions and Applications Society (BFAS).